sils-webinfo/yummyfood/readme.txt

 Core Attributes - used with <span> tags

-ID (reoccurring): the page identifier.
+ID (recurring): the page identifier.
 Each recipe will be identified by a combination of letters.
 The homepage will have the identifier "root."
 Search will be identified as "search+" and then the search terms.
 And meal with have the id of "meal."
 Each meal will not have a page because the output will be display within the meal page.

 Name Attributes: